 The Peace Bridge panels were vandalised last summer.

-Frustration has been expressed over delays in replacing smashed glass panels on Derry's Peace Bridge.
+Questions have again been asked over delays in replacing smashed glass panels on Derry's Peace Bridge.

-The panels on the bridge were vandalised last July and have still to be replaced.
+The panels on the bridge were vandalised in July 2019 and have still to be replaced.

 The Department of Infrstructure (DfI), which is responsible for the maintenance of the bridge, said in October of last year that it had planned to have new panels in place by the end of November.